insightfuls/minimalist-async-di/README.md

 # minimalist-async-di

-Minimalist asynchronous IoC/dependency injection container.
+Asynchronous IoC/dependency injection container with a minimalist API, but which packs a punch.

 * [Tutorial](#tutorial)
 	* [Import](#import)